 A. There are many varieties of fish found in the lakes including largemouth, smallmouth, and Kentucky spotted bass; bream; black and white crappie; white and yellow bass; blue catfish; channel catfish; bluegill and other sunfish; and sauger.

 A. Bank fishing is permitted almost anywhere along the lake shoreline.
-We suggest the floating fishing piers at Devil’s Elbow and Crooked Creek, or near the bridge at Fenton.
-You may also fish at Energy Lake Dam, Bards Lake, Honker Lake, or Hematite Lake near Center Furnace.
+You may fish at Fenton, Energy Lake Dam, Bards Lake, Honker Lake, Duncan Lake or Hematite Lake near Center Furnace.
 The states prohibit fishing from bridges.
 If you prefer to fish from a boat, check out area marinas.

 A. All that is needed is the required state fishing license.

 A. Licenses may be purchased at regional county courthouses, marinas, sporting goods stores, bait shops, and grocery stores.
 We do not sell state hunting and fishing licenses.